 Exposure VisitsThese visits allow women in rural communities to see the work that GRAVIS is doing around the Thar.
 Women are able to see project sites and field centres to learn how they can be involved the similar projects in their own community.
 So far, GRAVIS has led over 100 exposure visits.

 The elderly of India comprise of approximately 7.6% of the population.
 This number is expected to grow to 10% by the year 2021.
 Those over the age of 60 have unique needs and are often marginalized due to cultural norms.
 Many live in poverty in rural areas and are unable to work or provide for themselves.
 As a result, 65% of the elderly depend on others for their day-to-day life and only 20% of elderly women are economically independent.
-With these facts in mind, GRAVIS has developed a number of projects to promote “active aging” within their communities.
+We supply them with the health care needed and support them in obtaining benefits and programmes for elderly.

 Village Older People’s Association (VOPA)As part of GRAVIS’s commitment to the aging population of the Thar, these groups help the elderly voice their opinions in the community.
-As an organized group, the elderly gain respect from the community and are able to contribute to the development of their village.
+In cooperation with our partner Help Age International, we ensure that the elderly are respected in their village and are able to contribute to the development of their village.
 These groups also help to ensure that projects are serving the needs of those over the age of 60.
-There are currently over 100 VOPA’s operating in villages around the Thar.
+There are currently over 152 VOPAs operating in villages around the Thar.

 Village Education Committees (VECs)